Using a treemap

 In the Properties window for a treemap, click Look and expand the Color Rules section.
 You'll see the default Auto Color Rule item which you can click to view or edit.

 Use the From Color and To Color properties to set the range of colors for mapping to secondary measure values.
 You can choose to have colors ranging from red to green, for example, instead of using different shades of a single color.

-Under Look \ Appearance, expand the Heading Background property to see options for changing the background color of a heading.
+In the Look tab, expand the Heading Background property to see options for changing the background color of a heading.

-Under Layout \ COMMON, you'll find the Layout Mode property which is set to Rectangular by default.
-Rectangular is the most compact option but you can change it to a Vertical or Horizontal layout instead to display a single row or column of rectangles of varying sizes.
+In the Layout tab, you'll find the Layout Mode property which is set to Rectangular by default.
+Rectangular is the most common option but you can change it to a Vertical or Horizontal layout instead to display a single row or column of rectangles of varying sizes.

-Under the Text section, you can customize the Label Text and Tooltip Text properties for either headings and/or nodes.
+In the Text tab, you can customize the Label Text and Tooltip Text properties for either headings and/or nodes.

-These properties accept regular text as well as special keywords for inserting the hierarchy member name, the value of the Size measure, and measure column values.
+These properties accept regular text as well as placeholder keywords for inserting the hierarchy member name, the value of the Size measure, and measure column values.